 Graduate Travel Grants

-The Art History Alumni Association Fund and the Patricia Hills Endowed Graduate Fellowship Fund provide funds for students giving papers at conferences or undertaking archival research.
+The History of Art & Architecture Alumni Fund and the Patricia Hills Endowed Graduate Fellowship Fund provide funds for students giving papers at conferences.
 For detailed instructions for application eligibility, instructions, and reimbursement, click here.